The increasing uptake of RNA-Seq as the technology of choice in biomarker discovery

 Despite the various challenges of using RNA-Seq for biomarker discovery and development, there are numerous opportunities.
 Gene expression based biomarkers capture several molecular pathways and are more dynamic than DNA based biomarkers.
 They may therefore better reflect the underlying biology of disease, over time and with treatment

-RNA-Seq allows for the discovery and validation of a large number of gene expression signatures simultaneously from a single tumor sample (from as low as 20-50 ng RNA input), which may enable better treatment stratification through reflecting multiple biologies.
+RNA-Seq allows for the discovery and validation of a large number of gene expression signatures simultaneously from a single tumour sample (from as low as 20-50 ng RNA input), which may enable better treatment stratification through reflecting multiple biologies.
 In addition, the ability to understand parallel biological pathways guides potential combination drug therapies and aligns with the recent move in clinical trials towards basket and umbrella approaches.
-The release of public databases of expression data from collaborative programs such as The Cancer Genome Atlas (TCGA) has facilitated the identification and in silico validation of many potential gene expression Biomarkers for clinical trial use.
+The release of public databases of expression data from collaborative programmes such as The Cancer Genome Atlas (TCGA) has facilitated the identification and in silico validation of many potential gene expression Biomarkers for clinical trial use.

 The RNA technology market landscape

 In my opinion, four main categories of commercial RNA expression profiling exist.
 The first of these are the service providers for larger whole transcriptome panels Almac, Q2 Solutions and PGDx for example, providing comprehensive sequencing analysis.
 However, this is a standard service offering, where clients may require additional bioinformatics expertise for data analysis and interpretation.
 In addition to these whole transcriptome offerings, there are many curated gene panels (some with and some without a specific report) available for biomarker development including the HTG Molecular Panel and Nanostring Panels.
 These panels have the advantage of a shorter turnaround time, are more focussed on biologies and produce less data for analysis and interpretation.
 For example, Cofactor Genomics provide an immuno-oncology (IO) only offering with a patient report for instant interpretation.
-However, these targeted approaches have limitations as they do not provide a comprehensive picture of the global tumor biology.
-The final category is whole transcriptome analysis with a customized biologically interpreted report such as the Almac claraT proprietary solution (see below).
-This approach allows the simultaneous application of multiple biomarker assays that represent the hallmarks of cancer, providing the rapid generation of standardized data and saves considerable bioinformatics resource.
+However, these targeted approaches have limitations as they do not provide a comprehensive picture of the global tumour biology.
+The final category is whole transcriptome analysis with a customised biologically interpreted report such as the Almac claraT proprietary solution (see below).
+This approach allows the simultaneous application of multiple biomarker assays that represent the hallmarks of cancer, providing the rapid generation of standardised data and saves considerable bioinformatics resource.

 To solve the complex RNA-Seq data challenge, Almac has developed claraT*- A unique software-driven solution, classifying biologically relevant gene expression signatures into a comprehensive, easy-to interpret report. claraT helps simplify RNA-Seq data for biomarker discovery and translational research.
 A pancancer solution, based on a powerful proprietary bioinformatics pipeline, automatically generating the claraT report from raw gene expression data utilizing the Almac optimized RNA Exome Panel.
 The claraT report covers key biologies within the Hallmarks of Cancer, and to date includes 35 gene expression signatures, 30 drug targets and 1,641 single genes relevant to cancer biology.